nishideps/nishideps.github.io/README.md

 - I've worked on projects using RStudio and Python, primarily in Jupyter Notebook and VSCode.
 - Currently, I'm learning how to use SQL and Python for sorting, cleaning, and visualising data.

-- Why does data matter to me?
+**_Why does data matter to me?_**

 Data is a powerful tool that can be shaped to tell a story.
 Too often, we see graphs and statistics used out of context, cleverly crafted to mislead or spread misinformation in news and media.
 Now more than ever, I believe it's important to understand how data and statistics can be used responsibly to drive informed, ethical decision-making.

 Feel free to explore some of the projects I have worked on below.
 Thanks for stopping by!

+---

 ## Education
 **Bachelors of Science with Honours in Mathematics**